 - J.S.D. in Tax Law, School of Law, New York University

 - LL.M., Law , Harvard Law School

 - LL.B., College of Law, Seoul National University

-She is a J.S.D. candidate in tax law at the New York University School of Law.
-She received her Bachelor of Law degree summa cum laude from Seoul National University College of Law in South Korea (2002), where she graduated first in her class and received the President of Seoul National University Award.
-She earned her LL.M. from Harvard Law School (2012), where she was awarded the Landon H. Gammon Fellowship for academic excellence.
+Professor Kim received her J.S.D. in tax law from New York University School of Law (2018), her LL.M. from Harvard Law School (2012), where she was awarded the Landon H. Gammon Fellowship for academic excellence, and her Bachelor of Law degree summa cum laude from Seoul National University College of Law in South Korea (2002), where she graduated first in her class and received the President of Seoul National University Award.

 Professor Kim is a member of the Korean Bar since 2007 and the New York Bar since 2013.
 She has worked at Yulchon in Korea (2007-2011), Caplin & Drysdale in Washington, D.C.
 (2012-2013, 2014, 2017), and Sullivan & Cromwell in New York (2015).
 She was selected as an Up and Coming Capital Markets Lawyer by Chambers Global (2008) and by Chambers Asia (2010), and won several notable tax cases at the Supreme Court of Korea.